In my opinion, any discussion about the merits of Acorns Vs Betterment has to start with a conversation about Robo Advisors in general.

 If you AREN’T someone who can benefit from Tax Loss Harvesting, then the decision is a bit harder.

-Then you have to decide if paying that extra fee, and giving up the sleek design and beginner-friendly features that Acorns has, is worth getting access to the extra transparency, customer service, security, and other general features that Betterment offers.
+However, you also have to decide if paying that extra fee, and giving up the sleek design and beginner-friendly features that Acorns has, is worth getting access to the extra transparency, customer service, security, and other general features that Betterment offers.

 At the end of the day, it probably makes sense to try them both and stick with the one you like.